dotnet/netcorecli-fsc/examples/preview3/README.md

 Require .NET Core sdk preview3
 Tested with .NET Core sdk version `1.0.0-preview3-004056`

+All packages are on nuget.org, no special feed required

 # NOTES

 For following projects the normal commands (`restore`,`build`,`run`,`publish`,`test`,`pack`) have issues